brunamagrinidacruz/bhub-coding-challenge/README.md

 ## Test

 Unit tests (for client validation) and functional tests (for routes) are implemented using PyTest.
-To run the tests (client validation and routes), execute the command below in the ./ or ./tests folder:
+To run the tests, execute the command below in the ./ or ./tests folder:
 ```
 python3 -m pytest
 ```